 Age: 35 years old

 Height: 5ft 6

 Pregnancy journey: First-time mother with a baby girl through natural delivery

 Post pregnancy dress size: Size 10

-I was quite adamant that I wanted to breast feed so I did a lot of research about breastfeeding in general to prepare myself and just hoping that I would be able to breast feed of course.
-Some women may chose not to breastfeed while some may not be able to do it – each to their own and with todays technology we can raise happy and healthy babies no matter what one decide to do.
+I was quite adamant that I wanted to breastfeed so I did a lot of research about breastfeeding, in general, to prepare myself and just hoping that I would be able to breastfeed of course.
+Some women may choose not to breastfeed while some may not be able to do it – each to their own and with today's technology we can raise happy and healthy babies no matter what one decide to do.

 What made you try ?

 I already started wearing garments through my pregnancy (you can read her pregnancy journey) and I really loved how they made me feel so confident in my changing body.
 With that in mind, I purchased the Compressive Feeding Vest pre-birth ready for after I had my baby.